viviandng/CXR_VirBact/README.md

 ### Next Steps:

 - Improve the current model with additional chest x-ray data from adult patients
-- Train model with other transfer learning models (ex: ResNet)
+- Train model with other transfer learning models (ex: VGG16)
 - Create a multi-label classifciation for normal, viral, bacterial pneumonia CXR
 - Explore machine learning solutions that detect whether a patient's pulmonary consolidation on CXR is due to heart failure or pneumonia